redhat-developer/alizer/README.md

 ## Overview

-Alizer (which stands for Application Analyzer) is a utilily whose goal is to extract information about an application source code.
-Such information is:
+Alizer (which stands for Application Analyzer) is a utilily whose goal is to extract informations about an application source code.
+Such informations are:

-- source langage
+- source languages
-- framework used inside the application
+- frameworks used inside the application
 - tools used to build the application

 Also based on these informations, Alizer can also select one devfile (cloud workspace file) from a list of available devfiles and/or detect components (the concept of component is taken from Odo and its definition can be read on [odo.dev](https://odo.dev/docs/getting-started/basics/#component)).

+Alizer comes in 4 different implementations:

+- Java library
+- CLI
+- NPM package
+- Go library

+so that it can be integrated easily in other projects.

+NOTE: Not all implementations support the same features.
+Please check the table at [alizer-spec](https://github.com/redhat-developer/alizer/blob/main/docs/public/alizer-spec.md#feature-table) for a detailed overview.

 ## Usage